Skip to main content

 Modules picture 3

-This strand uses material in The Sudan Archive to consider how two imperial powers – Ottoman Egypt and Great Britain – collaborated in the colonization of Sudan from the 19th century to Sudanese independence in 1956.
+This strand in our Making History module uses material in The Sudan Archive to consider how two imperial powers – Ottoman Egypt and Great Britain – collaborated in the colonization of Sudan from the 19th century to Sudanese independence in 1956.
 Egypt occupied an unusual position as the ‘colonized colonizer’ of its neighbour on the Nile, while Sudan played a crucial role in the late Victorian imagination of empire, as all the British streets named after Khartoum, Gordon, and Kitchener can attest.
 What sources have historians used to study colonization?
-Why are some of those sources based in Durham (we’ll be consulting them this year)?
+Why are some of those sources based in Durham?
 What questions do they allow us to ask, and from whose vantage point?
 By examining visual and material culture, as well as diaries, letters, reports, newspapers, and literature, this strand gives students first-hand experience of historical research and greater appreciation of the challenges raised by decolonization.

 What do we mean by Black?
 What do we mean by British?
 This module examines how these terms have been negotiated and contested during the late modern period.
 Students will see how the identities of, and the terminology used to describe people of African origin and descent in Britain and the empire have been historically, geographically and politically contingent.
 They will also see how notions of Britishness have been forged through debates about race, nation and empire.